19 April 2023

 It even survives some woeful Cockney stereotyping.
 Goldilocks and her trio of bear companions are seeking the same wish-granting star, and push the cor-blimey-guvnor stuff with such commitment and verve that it goes all the way round again and actually becomes hilarious.
 Well, the naturally posh Olivia Colman and Florence Pugh had to commit, at least – Ray Winstone may very well have recorded his lines in his normal voice down the phone while watching the West Ham result come in on Final Score with his TV muted.

-THE LAST WISH’S box office has been strong, so I’m all for the inevitable follow-up, and for keeping Hollywood’s greatest Latino leading man (sorry, Javier and Oscar) swashing buckles for as long as his voice can handle it.
+THE LAST WISH’s box office has been strong, so I’m all for the inevitable follow-up, and for keeping Hollywood’s greatest Latino leading man (sorry, Javier and Oscar) swashing buckles for as long as his voice can handle it.

 Four stars out of five.